 Several years ago, I had the opportunity to chat with a woman of Gullah heritage.

 I told her I recently opened a winery on the Island and that I came from an Italian family with a long tradition of home winemaking.
 She told me that home winemaking was a part of her tradition, too.
 I gave her a bottle of wine and we parted ways.
 The next day, I found a mason jar filled with dark liquid on the doorstep of the winery.
-“Elderberry Wine” was handwritten on a piece of masking tape adhered to the jar.
+A handwritten on a piece of masking tape adhered to the jar said “Elderberry Wine”.

 I needed to put that mason jar into context.
 As a recent Northern transplant, I had never even heard of the word Gullah and that mason jar certainly sparked my interest.
 I was familiar with Elderberry Wine, but I had never tasted it.
 This one was well-crafted, rich and fruity, and could have easily passed for a young, unoaked Spanish wine.